kxh001/kxh001.github.io/_pages/about.md

 ---

 I'm a fifth-year CS Ph.D. student advised by AMAZING Professor [Greg Ver Steeg](https://profiles.ucr.edu/app/home/profile/gregoryv) at the University of California, Riverside.
 My research interest focuses on Generative AI and Explainable ML.
+Specifically, we developed a brand-new diffusion model from the information theory perspective, i.e., information-theoretic model (ITD).
+We are contributing more into the ITD universe 🌌!

 I'm living at SoCal and love sketching 🎨🖌️.
 You can find some pieces of my work in [My Sketch](https://kxh001.github.io/sketch) if you are interested in.